leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 The close coupling between the internals of type-returning functions such as `Row` and the types that they produce is an instance of a bigger difficulty: the distinction between the interface and the implementation of functions begins to break down when functions are used in types.
 Normally, all refactorings are valid as long as they don't change the type signature or input-output behavior of a function.
 Functions can be rewritten to use more efficient algorithms and data structures, bugs can be fixed, and code clarity can be improved without breaking client code.
-When the function is used in a type, however, the internals of the function's implementation become part of the type, and thus part of _interface_ to another program.
+When the function is used in a type, however, the internals of the function's implementation become part of the type, and thus part of the _interface_ to another program.

 As an example, take the following two implementations of addition on `Nat`.
 `Nat.plusL` is recursive on its first argument: